Utopia-code-dot/PCB_Transformer_GPCB/README.md

 # PCB_Transformer_GPCB
-A Pre-Trained model used in PCB Routing Domain
+A Generative Pre-Trained model specifically for PCB Routing Domain, developed by the Firemind team led by Professor Jienan Chen of National Laboratory of Communication Anti-Interference at the University of Electronic Science and Technology of China.